 This tiny check is a classic.
 Brigit Bardot even picked it for her wedding dress.
 It looks great in the above spring colors.
 Getting a gingham shirt is a great investment.
 It works with jeans for the weekend or with a pencil skirt or white pants and a blazer at work or with a full skirt for play (see right photo below).

 This (non) color combination always looks elegant and sophisticated and never goes out of style.
 It is worth to invest in.
 Getting a black and white super-size gingham shirt dress covers two trends in one (photo on the left above).
-See here for other black-and-white inspirations.
+See otherblack and white spring trend at the link.

 Spring trend: Blue and White